-- 1. Consider whether the allegation or investigation indicated a need to revise policies or practices to better prevent, detect or respond to sexual abuse. - 2.
-Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender or intersex identification, status, or perceived status; gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility. - 3.
-Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse. - 4.
-Assess the adequacy of staffing levels in that area during different shifts. - 5.
-Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff. - 6.
-Prepare a report of its findings, including determinations made from sections 1-5 and any recommendations for improvement and submit the report to the facility head and PREA compliance manager. - 7.
-The facility shall implement the recommendations for improvement or shall document its reasons for not doing so. - J. Confidentiality
+- 1. Consider whether the allegation or investigation indicated a need to revise policies or practices to better prevent, detect or respond to sexual abuse; - 2.
+Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender or intersex identification, status, or perceived status; gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility; - 3.
+Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse; - 4.
+Assess the adequacy of staffing levels in that area during different shifts; - 5.
+Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff;

+- 6. Prepare a report of its findings, including determinations made from sections 1-5 and any recommendations for improvement and submit the report to the facility head and PREA compliance manager; and - 7.
+The facility shall implement the recommendations for improvement or shall document its reasons for not doing so.

+J. Confidentiality

-All information in an intake screening, incident report or investigation of a sexual offense shall be kept confidential except to the extent necessary to report to an appropriate supervisor, adequately investigate, provide treatment, or make security or management decisions.
+All information in an intake screening, incident report, or investigation of a sexual offense shall be kept confidential except to the extent necessary to report to an appropriate supervisor, adequately investigate, provide treatment, or make security or management decisions.
 An individual interviewed in the course of resolving the complaint shall be cautioned to treat the information as confidential.
 Breach of this confidentiality shall be grounds for disciplinary action.
-Due to the sensitive nature of a sexual offense incident as outlined in this policy, all investigative reports, incident reports, KOMS created incident reports (IRT), sexual abuse incident reviews, and investigative notes and documents on sexual offense incidential and shall not be subject to open records.
+Due to the sensitive nature of a sexual offense incident as outlined in this policy, all investigative reports, incident reports, KOMS created incident reports (IRT), sexual abuse incident reviews, and investigative notes and documents on sexual offense incidents shall remain confidential and shall be subject to all applicable federal and state laws governing the disclosure or non-disclosure of the records.
+Any request for disclosure shall be reviewed in consultation with PREA staff.